 One of the most overlooked but underestimated parts of the purchasing process in real estate is the Section 32 Statement.
 New home owners have often never heard of one, or blindly sign the contract of sale without giving the Section 32 a proper look-over.
+But whether you are buying a home in the city or rural property, you will at some point come face to face with a Section 32 Statement.
 Get your head around this piece of legislation to make sure your investment in a property doesn’t result in any nasty surprises.

 Why does a Section 32 Statement exist?